 Massage guns like the Theragun have been gaining traction on social media for a while now, but they’re not just overpriced toys that make mesmerizing slow-motion videos.
 If you get a good one, it can be a legitimate therapeutic device that has been shown to help prevent delayed onset muscle soreness by promoting blood flow to your muscles.

-While it doesn't pack as big a punch as the Elite or Pro, the Theragun Mini has top speeds of 2,400 percussions per minute, matching the more expensive models.
-However, it doesn't provide as much depth or power with its 12mm amplitude, which translates to how far the massager head moves up and down, and 20 pounds of stalling force, which is how hard you can push on it before it stops.
-(The commercial-level Pro, for comparison, charts a 16mm amplitude and 60 pounds of stalling force.)
-Despite this, the Mini provided us with enough percussive power for a relaxing massage.
+While it doesn’t pack as big a punch as the Elite or Pro, the Theragun mini has top speeds of 2,400 percussions per minute, matching the more expensive models.
+However, it doesn’t provide as much depth or power with its 12-millimeter amplitude, which translates to how far the massager head moves up and down, and 20 pounds of stalling force, which is how hard you can push on it before it stops.
+(The commercial-level Pro, for comparison, charts a 16-millimeter amplitude and 60 pounds of stalling force.)
+Despite this, the mini provided us with enough percussive power for a relaxing massage.

-Another perk of the Mini's tiny size is its mobility.
+Another perk of the mini’s tiny size is its mobility.
 You can reach just about anywhere and comfortably apply enough pressure for a deep massage.
 The only place where it was difficult to apply adequate pressure was the middle of the back.
-The triangular design of the other Theraguns helps reach your back without twisting your arms, but since the Mini is so light, the odd arm angles needed to hit those more difficult areas didn't tire out our wrists or arms as much as other models.
+The triangular design of the other Theraguns helps reach your back without twisting your arms.
+Since the mini is so light (1.4 pounds), the odd arm angles needed to hit those more difficult areas didn’t tire out our wrists or arms as much as other models.

-What we found most impressive was this little guy's battery life.
-On Therabody's site, the Mini is said to have up to 150 minutes of sustained run time.
-When we conducted our own test, we turned all the Theraguns up to a 2,100 percussions per minute setting and let them buzz and buzz.
-They all performed at or above the listed times, but the Mini kept chugging along for a ridiculous five and a half hours.
+What we found most impressive was this little guy’s battery life.
+On Therabody’s site, the mini is said to have up to 150 minutes of sustained run time.
+When we conducted our own test, we turned all the Theraguns up to a 2,100-PPM setting and let them buzz and buzz.
+They all performed at or above the listed times, but the mini kept chugging along for a ridiculous five and a half hours.
 It finally died after 345 minutes.

-It's small but mighty, and we really love the Theragun Mini.
-With three speed settings (1,750 PPM, 2,100 PPM and 2,400 PPM), it has enough power to dig pretty deep into muscles, and its low cost, ease of use and lack of bells and whistles makes it one of the most accessible massage devices on the market.
+It’s small but mighty, and we really love the Theragun mini.
+With three speed settings (1,750 PPM, 2,100 PPM and 2,400 PPM), it has enough power to dig pretty deep into muscles, and its low cost, ease of use and lack of bells and whistles make it one of the most accessible massage devices on the market.

 The Prime has all the basic features of the more expensive devices, but at a more reasonable price of $299.
 At 2.2 pounds, it weighs the same as the Elite, so based on our experience with that model (see below), the Prime should be quite easy to move around to hit all parts of your body without straining your arm, hand or wrist.

-The battery has a listed run time of 120 minutes, but based on our tests with the other models, we wouldn't be surprised if it lasts even longer than that.
+The battery has a listed run time of 120 minutes, but based on our tests with the other models, we wouldn’t be surprised if it lasts even longer.
 The Prime comes with four attachments: the dampener, standard ball, thumb and cone.

 If you just want the essentials of a massage gun without many extra features, the Theragun Prime is a great option with its ergonomic shaping and hefty motor.
 If you’re looking for more convenience or even more power, check out the Elite and Pro.

-The Theragun Elite is the next iteration of Therabody's most popular massage gun, the Theragun G3.
+The Theragun Elite is the next iteration of Therabody’s most popular massage gun, the Theragun G3 (which is now discontinued).
 The fourth generation brings loads of improvements, like more speed settings, a more powerful motor and much longer battery life.

-Therabody claims the Elite is 75% quieter than the previous generation, and while we couldn't test that firsthand, we can confirm that it is surprisingly quiet.
-We had to turn up the television a couple of notches while using it, but the Elite wasn't obnoxiously loud even when we were massaging our necks (though we still wouldn't recommend any late-night massage sessions if you have roommates in close quarters trying to sleep).
+Therabody claims the Elite is 75% quieter than the previous generation, and while we couldn’t test that firsthand, we can confirm that it is surprisingly quiet.
+We had to turn up the television a couple of notches while using it, but the Elite wasn’t obnoxiously loud even during a neck massage (though we still wouldn’t recommend any late-night massage sessions if you have roommates in close quarters trying to sleep).

 When we tested the Elite, we really enjoyed its triangular shape.
-Since it's heavier than the Mini, at 2.2 pounds, the ergonomic hold was needed to make targeting harder-to-reach areas like the back easier.
-We used the Elite in tandem with the app, which made the massage experience feel like an actual regimented workout instead of just blasting our quads willy-nilly.
+Since it’s heavier than the mini, at 2.2 pounds, the ergonomic hold was needed to make it easier to target harder-to-reach areas like the back.
+We used the Elite in tandem with the app, which made the massage experience feel like an actual regimented workout instead of just blasting those sore quads willy-nilly.
 On the app, you can select routines for specific body parts like forearms or the lower back to help you target your aches and pains.
-You can also choose a massage routine that helps with relief from specific activities like running, tennis or even traveling on a plane (though we won't be doing that anytime soon).
+You can also choose a massage routine that helps with relief from specific activities like running, tennis or even traveling on a plane (though we won’t be doing that anytime soon).

 The battery on the Elite, like the others we tested, exceeded expectations.
 It’s listed as having a run time of up to 120 minutes, but ours lasted for an impressive 197 minutes.
 That’s more than enough time for multiple recovery sessions before a charge.

-Unfortunately, after we concluded our testing of the Elite, we attempted to update it and it turned off and won't turn back on again — though with a 30-day money-back guarantee and a one-year warranty, it wouldn't be an issue to swap it out for another one.
+Unfortunately, after we concluded our testing of the Elite, we attempted to update it — but it turned off and won’t turn back on again.
+Still, with a 30-day money-back guarantee and a one-year warranty, it wouldn’t be an issue to swap it out for another one.